A Night of Learning and Celebration

 With tea or coffee in hand this weekend, Jews will partake in their yearly all-night Torah study session, a time-honoured tradition observed in communities across the globe to celebrate Shavuot.

 Legend has it that the depth and breadth of Torah study are comparable to the ocean’s vastness.
 In a playful exchange dating back to the 1st century AD, a curious Roman soldier once asked Rabbi Akiva if he could learn the entirety of the Torah while standing on one leg.
 In response, the Rabbi wittily replied:

 “Yes.
 Do not do unto others what you would not want them to do unto you.
 The rest is commentary.”

-The Baal Shem Tov, leader of the Hassidic movement in the 17th century, taught that Torah precepts and God’s concern for us could be experienced not only through academic study but also through good food, drink, laughter, song, and dance.
+The Baal Shem Tov, a 17th-century Hassidic leader, taught that understanding the Torah and feeling God’s care isn’t just about studying; it’s also experienced through enjoying good food, drink, laughter, song, and dance.

-The Torah has served as a guiding light and a constitution for the Jewish people through good times and bad.
-It is designed to prescribe freedom, joy, and prosperity for all who grasp it with its many parables and six hundred and thirteen injunctions or mitzvot.
+Throughout history, the Torah has been a guiding light and a constitutional pillar for the Jewish people, offering principles of freedom, joy, and prosperity within its rich tapestry of parables and six hundred and thirteen mitzvot.

-I wish you all a joyous Shavuot celebration.
-May your festivities be filled with engagement with Torah, good food and friends on Shavuot and throughout the year!
+Wishing you a joyous Shavuot celebration filled with profound engagement with the Torah, delightful food, and cherished moments with friends throughout the year!

 Hag Shavuot Sameach, Have a joyous Shavuot.

 *1. “Passover’s Lessons for Freedom Fighters,” Rabbi Lord Jonathan Sacks